 Of course, gas rc flying continues to be enjoyed by many modellers and always will be, but there is a rapidly growing percentage of flyers that have moved over to electric flight, or at least flying electric planes and helicopters alongside their IC powered ones.

-And, importantly, some major manufacturers of glow plug engines (the mighty OS, for example) have started producing quality electric brushless motors and electronic speed controllers, so that says a lot about how far EP has come!
+And, significantly, some major manufacturers of glow plug engines (the mighty OS, for example) have started producing quality electric brushless motors and electronic speed controllers, so that says a lot about how far EP has come!

-Gas (IC) vs. electric RC flying - pros, cons & my thoughts.
+Gas (IC) vs. electric RC flying - pros, cons & my thoughts

 As with everything, there are two sides to consider in the gas vs. electric rc flying argument.
 Opinions and preferences are always personal, and the IC vs. EP argument is always a very lively one.